bitcointxoko/guides/en/lndhub.md

 Now you can `Save Node Config` and control the wallet from your phone!
 #### Bonus
-Zeus also offers cool features like lurker mode and biometric verification.
-You can also enable price conversions to a fiat currency of your choice.
-Furthermore you can personalise the display of the app to what you like.
+Zeus also offers cool features such as custom themes, price conversions, lurker mode and biometric verification.
 These are beyond the scope of this guide, play around in the app and discover all those features for yourself!